emlab-ucsb/fisheries-behavior-change/README.md

 ## License

 The software code contained within this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).
 The data and figures are made available under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license.

+**Please note:** To ensure reproducibility and in order to manage package dependencies, we use the `renv` package.
+When you first clone this repo onto your machine, run `renv::restore()` to ensure you have all correct package versions installed in the project.
+Please see the `renv` page for more information: https://rstudio.github.io/renv/articles/renv.html.